Day-to-day CDM operations

 Besides completely retiring all old commits on a given branch, CDM also allows you to create cached checkout snapshots for a given revision of a specified category-branch combination.
 Cached checkout snapshots are ready-to-send packages stored in the database in a compressed manner, that can serve a client virtually no database access other than retrieving the cached snapshot.

-You can create checkout snapshot by calling the function cdm::CreateSnapshot
+You can explicitly create checkout snapshot by calling the function cdm::CreateSnapshot

 , which will create the snapshot server-side in the background.
 The cacheUpdate